nemtsov/express-partial-response/README.md

 # Express Partial Response Middleware [![NPM version](https://badge.fury.io/js/express-partial-response.png)](http://badge.fury.io/js/express-partial-response)

-This Express Middleware will allow you to send a subset of a JSON object instead of an entire object from your HTTP services.
-To do so, your services will begin accepting the `?fields=` query-string that, using a simple language, will specify which fields and sub-feelds to keep and which to ignore.
+This Express Middleware will allow you to send a subset of a JSON object instead of the entire object from your HTTP services.
+To do so, your services will begin accepting the `?fields=` query-string that, using a simple language, will specify which fields and sub-fields to keep and which to ignore.

 If you've used the Google APIs, provided a `?fields=` query-string to get a [Partial Response](https://developers.google.com/+/api/#partial-responses),